writeameer/cloudlogger-go/README.md

 # Overview

-Use`fmt.Printf` write/log directly to cloud endpoints.
+An io.Writer implementation for cloud APIs.
+Use`fmt.Printf` write/log directly to cloud !

 ## Logging to Azure Blob Storage